freeseek/mocha/README.md

 ```
 Make sure that AD is a "Number=R" format field (this was introduced in version <a href="https://samtools.github.io/hts-specs/VCFv4.2.pdf">4.2</a> of the VCF) or multi-allelic variants will not <a href="https://github.com/samtools/bcftools/issues/360">split properly</a>

-Create a minimal binary VCF (notice that you will need a version newer than BCFtools 1.10.2 with implemented the <a href="https://github.com/samtools/bcftools/issues/360">--keep-sum</a> option)
+Create a minimal binary VCF (notice that you will need BCFtools version 1.11 or newer with implemented the <a href="https://github.com/samtools/bcftools/issues/360">--keep-sum</a> option)
 ```
 bcftools view --no-version -h $vcf | sed 's/^\(##FORMAT=<ID=AD,Number=\)\./\1R/' | \
   bcftools reheader -h /dev/stdin $vcf | \